qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

      Extent Drag |win|

-* A list of elements (whether raster layers, vector ones or tables), to select from the list of the ones available in QGIS.
+* A list of elements (whether raster layers, vector ones or tables), to select from the list of the ones available in |qg|.
 To make the selection, click on the small button on the left side of the corresponding row to see a dialog like the following one.